wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_redshift.md

    - `USAGE` privileges on the schema.

-   - `SELECT` privileges on the table.
+   - `SELECT` privileges on the table or view.

 - Optional.
 To improve data security, GX recommends creating a separate Redshift user for your GX Cloud connection.